MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 The testing of the bot sample, which displays the features supported by the Teams App Test Tool, proceeds as follows:

-1. Go to the source code from [bot sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/test-tool-sample-app).
+1. Go to the source code and download the [bot sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/test-tool-sample-app).

-1. Open the project in Visual Studio Code with Teams Toolkit.
+1. Open the project folder in Visual Studio Code with Teams Toolkit.

 1. Select **Run and Debug** (`Ctrl+Shift+D`) and select **Debug in Test Tool** in dropdown list.

 1. Select **F5**.

-1. Type **help** command into input box.
-Bot responses in a browser window display a list of commands.
+1. Type **help** command.

+A webpage opens with a list of commands.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/test-tool.png" alt-text="Screenshot shows the Teams App Test Tool Adaptive Card.":::